GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 Key Hires at This Stage

-1. VP of Sales — this is the hire that makes or breaks Stage 3.
-You need a leader who has built and scaled a sales team before, ideally at a company in a similar market and at a similar stage.
-They must be comfortable hiring, coaching, forecasting, and holding people accountable.
-Avoid hiring a VP of Sales from a company that was 10x your size — they will try to install enterprise processes that suffocate a growth-stage company.
+- VP of Sales — the hire that makes or breaks Stage 3.
+You need a leader who has built and scaled a sales team before, ideally at a similar stage and market.
+Avoid hiring a VP of Sales from a company dramatically larger than yours — they will try to install enterprise processes that suffocate a growth-stage company.

-2. SDR Manager — the best SDR Managers are often promoted from within.
-They know the ICP, the objections, the sequences, and the culture.
-If you promote from within, pair them with external training or coaching so they can develop management skills alongside their product knowledge.
+- SDR Manager — the best SDR Managers are often promoted from within.
+Pair them with external training so management skills develop alongside product knowledge.

-3. RevOps lead — someone who is part analyst, part systems administrator, part process designer.
-They need to be comfortable in your CRM, your marketing automation platform, and your BI tools.
-RevOps is the most underrated hire at this stage.
+- RevOps lead — part analyst, part systems administrator, part process designer.
+The most underrated hire at this stage.

-4. Demand generation marketer — a marketer who is specifically focused on generating inbound pipeline through paid channels, webinars, gated content, and events.
-This is distinct from the content marketer, who focuses on organic traffic and thought leadership.
+- Demand generation marketer — focused on inbound pipeline through paid channels, webinars, gated content, and events.
+Distinct from the content marketer, who focuses on organic.

-5. Head of Marketing — if your marketing generalist from Stage 2 has the skills and ambition to lead a team, promote them.
-If not, hire a marketing leader who can build and manage a marketing team, develop a marketing strategy, and work cross-functionally with sales.
+- Head of Marketing — promote your Stage 2 marketing generalist if they have the skills and ambition.
+Otherwise, hire a leader who can build a team, develop strategy, and work cross-functionally with sales.

 When to Hire vs Outsource